peterwwillis/clenv/README.md

    aws-cli=2.0.50
    ```

 ## Version-pinned environments

+Finally: this is probably why you want to use this program!
+You can use a
-You can use a `.ENVIRONMENT-version` file to specify a specific version of an
+`.ENVIRONMENT-version` file to specify a specific version of an *Extension* to
-*Extension* to install, depending on what directory you're running `clenv` in.
+install depending on what directory you're running `clenv` in.

-(You technically don't need to use an *Extension* for this feature.
-All `clenv`
-does is check if there is a file `.ENVIRONMENT-version` matching the *Environment*
-you are trying to run a `clenv` command with.
-If it does not exist, `clenv` will
-attempt to install a matching *Extension* and version.)

 1. In a new directory, create a `.EXTENSION-version` file with the version you want to use.
    ```bash